JohnScience/nalgebra_lineq/README.md

 # Solving [linear system]s with [`nalgebra`] using [elementary row operations][ero]

-This is a crate that you might want to use if you're fine with **suboptimal performance** and, for example, want to have a library that would offer correct yet not necessarily optimized implementations of [elementary row operations], [Gaussian], and/or [Gauss-Jordan elimination].
+This is a crate that you might want to use if you're fine with **suboptimal performance** and, for example, want to have a library that would offer correct yet not necessarily optimized implementations of [elementary row operations][ero], [Gaussian], and/or [Gauss-Jordan elimination].

 # Notes